 • Food: around 47 million people in South America, Central America and the Caribbean suffer from famine, that is, they are undernourished.
 The problem of hunger does not lie in production, but in the lack of access to food, the prices of which some families cannot afford, especially when there is a time of inflation.

-• Kids: underdevelopment in children is greater than in other age groups.
+• Children: underdevelopment in children is greater than in other age groups.
 Millions of minors do not have access to minimum food, education, health and housing.

 • Extreme: 11,8% of the population suffers it, since they do not have sufficient resources to cover the basic needs of food.
 This situation is more serious in indigenous peoples and the Afro-descendant population.